Appicious/zy-pronoun/FAQ.md

 "Zy" is pronounced like the English letter "Z" ("zee" in American English, "zed" works too).
 The Z sound exists in most languages.
 Pronunciation may adapt slightly, but the written form remains consistent.

 ### What about written vs. spoken use?
 Both.
 The spelling "zy" with Y distinguishes it visually from "ze" and other pronouns, while pronunciation remains clear in speech.

 ### How does this work in other languages?
 This proposal is English-focused.
 Other languages have different pronoun systems and will need different solutions.
 Romance languages with gendered articles, for instance, face different challenges.
 The principles (clarity, non-appropriation, pattern-consistency) can guide adaptations.

 ### Are the conjugations finalized?
-The proposed standard is zy/zim/zir/zirs/zimself.
-This follows established English pronoun patterns (distinct object form like he/him, possessive like his/hers).
-Variations may emerge through usage—language evolution is organic.
-Early adopters should document what works in practice.
+The proposed standard is zy/zim/zis, mirroring he/him/his.
+This perfect parallelism is intentional—it makes the system intuitive and easy to adopt.
+Variations may emerge through usage, but the strength of this proposal is its simplicity and direct mapping to existing patterns.

 ### What if I prefer a different variant?
 Experiment with it.
 Document your reasoning and share results.
 If a variant proves more functional through actual usage, that information helps refine the proposal.
 But for initial adoption, consistency around one standard increases the chance of successful spread.